ua-data7/aiira-digital-twin/README.md

 ### Docker setup

 1. After cloning the repository, copy `django/digital_twin/settings/local_example.py` to a new file `local.py`.
-2. In `local.py`, set the `SECRET_KEY` attribute to a long random string, and if running remotely, add the host address to the `ALLOWED_HOSTS` list.
+2. In `local.py`, set the `SECRET_KEY` attribute to a long random string, and if running remotely, add the host address to the `ALLOWED_HOSTS` list and add an entry `http://HOST_ADDRESS:3005` to `CORS_ORIGIN_WHITELIST` to allow the NextJS app to make requests to the Django app.
-3. Create a `.env` file in the root directory of the project (same dir as `docker-compose.yml` file) and add `NEXT_PUBLIC_API_URL=http://HOST_IP:8000`, replacing HOST_IP with the address of the machine you are developing on.
+3. Create a `.env` file in the root directory of the project (same dir as `docker-compose.yml` file) and add `NEXT_PUBLIC_API_URL=http://HOST_ADDRESS:8000`, replacing HOST_IP with the address of the machine you are developing on.
 4. Now we can build and run the project with docker compose using the following command:

    ```bash